 If you’re utilizing multiple social media platforms, you can use Pinterest to drive traffic to your other pages.
 Each time you create a Pin, you can choose where you want to link it to.
 For instance, you can send those who click on the image to your general website, a certain page on your website, or one of your other social platforms, just to name a few.

 Just like with any other social media site, Pinterest has an option to pay for Promoted Pins.
 Current reports say that for every $1 spent on paid Pins, you get $2 back.
 You don’t need to pay to promote content, but if you see a Pin that’s performing particularly well, it’s not a bad idea.
 Stats also show that for every 100 views you get on a Promoted Pin, you receive around 30 more for free.

 It’s Growing Very Quickly

 Between 2019 and 2020 alone, Pinterest gained more than 70 million new users, rising by 26%.
-The world is becoming more and more visual, and people want to see brands using more video.
+The world is becoming more and more visual, and people want to see brands using more videos.
 Pinterest is a perfect place to do just that and drive massive amounts of traffic.